Supporting Your Teenager With Cancer

 Having one or two friends who are well informed and close to your teen will help them to feel supported and included, even if other children are not aware of their circumstances.

-Secondary schools can also be large and spread out which can be difficult if your teen has physical problems or suffers from fatigue.
+Secondary schools can also be large and spread out, which can be difficult if your teen has physical problems or suffers from fatigue.
 Talk with the school about letting your teen leave class early if they need to.
 This will give them more time to get to their next lesson and help them avoid the rush of other students.

 Talk with your teen's school about any rules that may need flexibility.
 Rules such as not wearing hats may need relaxing if your teen has lost their hair.

-How the health school can help
+How can the health school help my teen with cancer?

-"There was good communication between the Southern Health School and my school so everyone knew where I was at with my work, and were able to support me as much as needed."
-Teri.
+"There was good communication between the Southern Health School and my school so everyone knew where I was at with my work, and were able to support me as much as needed" - Teri.

-Derived grades and Special Assessment Considerations
+What are derived grades and Special Assessment Conditions?

 If your teen is too sick to sit exams, or if treatment has had a major effect on their performance in an external assessment, they can apply to the New Zealand Qualifications Authority (NZQA) for a derived grade.
 A derived grade is based solely on your student's pre-existing results record held by your school.

-They may also be able to apply for Special Assessment Considerations (SAC).
+They may also be able to apply for Special Assessment Conditions (SAC).
 Special Assessment Conditions provide extra help for approved students when they are being assessed for their NCEA to give them a fair opportunity to achieve credits.
 The support is used for internal standards and external (exams) standards.
 Examples of SAC include the student being able to have a reader or writer, use a computer, have rest breaks and enlarged papers.